SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 ## Asynchronicity

-Callbacks are _always_ run asynchronously.
+Callbacks are _always_ run asynchronously (with the underlying use of `std::async`).
 This allows the user to make blocking calls in the callbacks, without any impact on the rest of the execution flow.
 Do not hesitate to implement complex logic that takes lots of time to be processed in your callbacks: they were designed for that.

 ```cpp
 CallbackFunction myCallback = [&](CallbackArgs args,